I wrote the following essay to a friend while I was traveling to a friend’s funeral in 2006.

 No insurance, no money for treatment, they simply let the cancer run its course.
 The funeral is in about 3 hours from now . . . .

-Last night, I also caught up with a friend from Middle School who lives here in Cincinnati with her husband and 6 year old daughter.
+Last night, I also caught up with a friend from Middle School who lives here in Cincinnati with her husband and young daughter.

 It’s because of her that I became a Christian.